rust-random/rand/README.md

 The 'master' branch tracks development code while the '0.3' branch tracks the latest stable release.
-New features are currently being released in an "unstable channel"; if you wish to opt-in to the latest releases (expect some breaking changes) specify `rand = "0.4.0-pre.0"`.
+New features are currently being released in an "unstable channel"; if you wish to opt-in to the latest releases (expect more breaking changes in this channel) specify `rand = "0.4.0-pre.0"`.

 ## Examples